Mentors-Outreach/mentors-outreach/job-board/post-a-job.md

 title: Post a Job
 seo:
   title: Post a Job
-  description: "The job board is open to everyone. \_Whether you are recruiting for your organization, helping spread the word for a friend or just stumbled across a cool opportunity, as long as the gig relates to design and social impact, this board has you covered.\n\n"
+  description: "The job board is open to everyone. \_Whether you are recruiting for your organization, helping spread the word for a friend or just stumbled across a cool opportunity, as long as the gig relates to our mission and social impact, this board has you covered.\n\n\n"
   robots: []
   extra:
     - name: 'og:title'